geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/subscriptions.md

 <img width="300" src="/img/user-guide/subscription-available-plans.jpeg"/>

-A similar approach is available for Android users: bring up the Google Play app, then go to Subscriptions, and select GeoGardenClub to change your subscription plan.
+A similar approach is available for Android users: open the Google Play app, tap your Profile icon, select Subscriptions, and select GeoGardenClub to change your subscription plan.

 ## Cancelling your subscription